UConn vs. St. John's odds, prediction: 2026 Big East Tournament championship picks from proven model

 The past two winners of the Big East Tournament square off on Saturday in the 2026 Big East Tournament championship game as the top-seeded St. John's Red Storm take on the No. 2 seed UConn Huskies.
 Rick Pitino's St. John's squad won this tournament in 2025, while Dan Hurley's Huskies won it in 2024 on the way to to their second straight national championship that year.
 These teams split their two regular season games against each other this season both straight up and against the spread.

 Tipoff from Madison Square Garden in New York City is set for 6:30 p.m.
 ET.
-The Huskies are 3.5-point favorites in the latest UConn vs. St. John's odds, while the over/under is 140.5.
+The Huskies are 2.5-point favorites in the latest UConn vs. St. John's odds, while the over/under is 139.
 Before making any St. John's vs. UConn picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: